 Lauren C. Ponisio1,2, Marilia P. Gaiarsa3, Claire Kremen1

 The ability of communities to maintain function in the face of species extinction is related to the structure of networks.
 Understanding network structure and how it relates to network assembly, therefore, is a priority for system-level conservation biology.
 Using a long-term data set comprising nearly 20,000 pollinator visitation records, we explore the assembly of plant-pollinator communities at native plant restorations in the Central Valley of California.
-Across years, species are highly dynamic in their network position, causing assembly to be punctuated by significant reorganizations of interactions.
+Across years, species are highly dynamic in their network position, causing community assembly to be punctuated by significant reorganizations of interactions.
 In contrast, the non-assembling networks did not restructure as frequently.
-Across all communities, Pollinator species were opportunistic in the flowers they visited.
-Indeed, the most persistent and generalized species were also the most variable in their network positions.
-High species and interaction turnover was ubiquitous across assembling and non-assembling communities, though unique interactions turnover at higher rates in assembling hedgerows as the networks continually reorganize.
+Across all communities, pollinator species were opportunistic in the flowers they visited.
+The most persistent and generalized species were also the most variable in their network positions.
+High species and interaction turnover was ubiquitous across assembling and non-assembling communities, though unique interactions turned over at higher rates in assembling hedgerows as the networks continually reorganized.
 Nestedness of assembling networks also increased through time, but there was no increase in robustness to simulated plant extinctions.
 The sensitivity of networks to cascading perturbations, however, increased as the communities assembled, at least partially due to accumulating species richness.
-We elucidate some of the mechanisms underlying plant-pollinator network assembly and restoration, while providing further evidence that hedgerows are a valuable tool for promoting species conservation and ecosystem provision in agricultural areas.
+We elucidate some of the mechanisms underlying plant-pollinator network assembly and restoration, while providing further evidence that hedgerows are a valuable tool for promoting species conservation and ecosystem service? provision in agricultural areas.

 Introduction

 Global change has created a severe biodiversity crisis, and as species are lost, so are their interactions (Dunn et al. 2009; Barnosky et al. 2011).
-Because mutualistic interactions are essential for maintaining the diversity their component guilds, these systems are particularly at risk from coextinction cascades.
+Because mutualistic interactions are essential for maintaining the diversity of their component guilds, these systems are particularly at risk from coextinction cascades.
 The nature of these cascades will depend on the interaction patterns within a community (Memmott, Waser, and Price 2004; Rezende et al. 2007; Bascompte and Stouffer 2009; Thébault and Fontaine 2010).
-To safeguard function it has become increasingly imperative to aid the recovery of lost biodiversity and interactions through ecological restoration, and a key restoration aim is to facilitate assembly of robust interaction networks (Menz et al. 2010).
+To safeguard ecological function it has become increasingly imperative to aid the recovery of lost interactions and component biodiversity through ecological restoration, and a key restoration aim is to facilitate assembly of robust interaction networks (Menz et al. 2010).
 We know little, however, about how to re-assemble interacting communities through restoration, or the process of ecological network assembly more generally.